Create a Self‑Signed Certificate

 - Inspect EKU (optional):

-Get-KrCertificatePurpose -Certificate $certto verify usages like ServerAuth. - Create server:
+Get-KrCertificatePurpose -Certificate $bundle.LeafCertificateto verify usages like ServerAuth. - Validate the leaf (optional): use

 New-KrServer. - Bind HTTPS listener: